Drainage and Flood Control

 Town of Jerome Drainage Master Plan, Jerome

 SWI was tasked with preparing the Jerome Area Drainage Master Study (ADMS) using funding provided by Yavapai County Flood Control District.
 SWI provided the Town Council with extensive field observations and structure identification of five project locations.
-As a result of the investigations, SWI was able to provide hydrology and hydraulic modeling; 15% plans and cost estimates; and the final ADMS report for review and acceptance by the Town and Yavapai County Flood Control District.
+As a result of the investigations, SWI provided hydrology and hydraulic modeling, 15% plans, cost estimates, and the final ADMS report for review and acceptance by the Town and Yavapai County Flood Control District.

 SWI worked with the town and Council to obtain public input for impacted areas.
 Using public input, SWI presented the Drainage Master Plan to the Council and Community.